johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-13-directory-build-props-c-sharp-9-for-all.md

 image: blog/2021-07-13-directory-build-props-c-sharp-9-for-all/title-image.png
 hide_table_of_contents: false
 ---
 .NET Core can make use of C# 9 by making some changes to your `.csproj` files.
-There is a way to opt all projects in a solution into this behaviour in a *single* place, through using a `Directory.Build.props` file.
+There is a way to opt all projects in a solution into this behaviour in a *single* place, through using a `Directory.Build.props` file and / or a `Directory.Build.targets` file.
 Here's how to do it.

 ![title image showing name of post and the C# logo](../static/blog/2021-07-13-directory-build-props-c-sharp-9-for-all/title-image.png)